-- Baskets – No doubt one of the best-known ways for the use of water hyacinth is in the form of baskets.
-Baskets can be done in a variety of sizes and as the material is quite thick it is usually used for some very large size baskets.
-With the baskets, the weave can be with or without a metal frame.
+- Baskets – One of the best-known ways to use water hyacinths is baskets.
+Baskets can be done in various sizes, and as the material is quite thick, it is usually used for some very large baskets.
+The weave can be with or without a metal frame with the baskets.

 - Trays – Like baskets, water hyacinth is also used for trays.
 Many trays will have a metal frame so that the trays can keep their shape.

 - Lamp bases – Water hyacinth can also be used for lamp bases.
 The lamp bases need to also have a metal frame for the water hyacinth to keep the shape of the lamp base.